-Designed with Johnny Miller and his company of Magic Miners that hunt and harvest the stones for their handbuilt jewelry, the freestyle-focused Dinosaurs Will Die Maet Snowboard's graphic was masterfully handled by Third Eye Co.
-Complementing the look, this freestyle deck forgoes fancy tech and weird shapes in favor of camber, a twin shape, and a soft flex to deliver classic park performance.
+Built with pure freestyle performance in mind, the Dinosaurs Will Die Maet Snowboard forgoes fancy tech and weird shapes in favor of camber, a twin shape, and a medium flex to deliver classic park performance.
 The Maet's profile boasts a toned-down version of traditional camber that offers a more forgiving feel while still retaining the pop, stability, and edge hold you crave from camber.
 It has a lightweight and lively poplar core with tip-to-tail birch strips running along the inserts to increase strength, prevent blowouts, and enhance pop.
 Biax glass gives the board a loose feel for buttering and jibbing your way through the rail line, plus the extruded base is easy to repair when you ding it up during a session in the streets.

 Options, sizes, colors available on Backcountry